Kiss of the Rose Princess

 9 Volumes (complete)

-Kiss of the Rose Princess is a nice manga to fill the shoujo fantasy void without just being a “transform and defeat the monster”-type story.
+Kiss of the Rose Princess is a nice manga to fill your shoujo fantasy void if you want a spunky heroine or, even more so, handsome heroes.

 Shouoto’s male characters from different series tend to look similar.
-Mutsuki is basically the same person as some of her other vampire-look-alikes.
-Again, think of Tezuka’s Star System.
-It’s hard to criticize her style, as the final art is gorgeous.
-Roses are aplenty here to match the manga’s theme, and they add a lot of beauty to the manga.
+Mutsuki is basically the same person as some of her other vampire-look-alikes in the vein of Tezuka’s Star System.
+It’s hard to criticize her style, as the final product is gorgeous.
+Roses are aplenty here to match the manga’s theme, and they add a lot of beauty to the visuals.
 Despite Anise being accused of looking plain, she is actually quite cute.
-The guys, meanwhile, are gorgeous.
-Even Anise’s father is quite a handsome man.
+The guys, meanwhile, are gorgeous, and all lovers of handsome young men are going to have a favorite.
 However, characters’ ahoges (hair antennas) look extremely odd and have a tendency to move around their heads.
 Anise’s especially looks terrible, as if a boomerang or feather just landed on her head.
 An ahoge should look as if it is sprouting from the scalp, but Shouoto’s style makes it look artificial.
 Seiran (and, to a lesser extent, Anise) also looks like he matures over the course of the series, but the series doesn’t take place over a long period of time.
 Shouoto’s chapters are quite busy, but readers can still follow the action.
-Don’t expect a lot of slow-paced monologues or two-page spreads.
-It’s definitely, as the series was advertised in Japan, a “high-tension love comedy”.
+Don’t expect a lot of slow-paced monologues or minimal text.
+It’s definitely, as the series was advertised in Japan, a “high-tension love comedy”, as there are plenty of tsukkomi comedy bits and shock SD faces.
+If you are in love with the art, these can be distracting.
 The action scenes can be a bit hard to follow, especially when roses dominate the images.
 They’re also pretty short, so you won’t have much time to dwell on the actual dynamics.
-Viz Media includes color inserts, so open up a volume and drool over the pictures.
+Still, since Viz Media includes the opening color inserts and with plenty of drool-worthy images, grab a volume and enjoy the visual picnic.

 Now that that’s out of the way, let’s start with the heroine’s title.
 Anise is called “sovereign” here.
 In Japanese, it’s 支配者 （ドミニオン）, shihaisha (dominion).
 “Shihaisha” is generally “ruler”, so “sovereign” is a good translation, but, as I’ll discuss in a minute, the reading of “dominion” is ignored.